We moved to Ilford 18 months ago, and I am at home with my 3 children.

 So you have the strange situation that you cross the Atlantic arrive on French soil use the euro there and all Guadeloupians are French citizens who can come and go as they please.
 In fact so many Guadeloupians have moved to France in search for worth that there are probably just as many in France as the 450,000 back in the West Indies.

-With Alberto I have had the opportunity to visit several times on holiday and get to know his family and the island.
-However we both felt strongly that it would be good to retain there for a longer period and after a lot of prayer and reflection things fell into place for us to go for a year in the summer of 2008.
-His parents kindly let sus stay in the upstairs apartment they had added to their house.
+With Alberto, I have had the opportunity to visit several times on holiday and get to know his family and the island.
+However we both felt strongly that it would be good to remain there for a longer period and after a lot of prayer and reflection things fell into place for us to go for a year in the summer of 2008.
+His parents kindly let us stay in the upstairs apartment they had added to their house.

-So in July 2008 we gave up our one bed council flat, gave most of our furniture away on free cycle and set off with our three children, as many kilos of luggage as the plane allowed.
-For me it was an eye opening year in many ways quite lonely as I had left behind my support network of friends and family here and whilst my French is fine Guadeloupians mostly spoke creole which I am pretty poor at.
+So in July 2008 we gave up our one-bed council flat, gave most of our furniture away on recycle and set off with our three children, as many kilos of luggage as the plane allowed.
+For me it was an eye-opening year in many ways quite lonely as I had left behind my support network of friends and family here and whilst my French is fine Guadeloupians mostly spoke creole which I am pretty poor at.
 Other challenges for me was the heat, I realised how much I appreciate our cooler seasons here.
 The insects no matter how I try I simply can’t relax with the cockroaches around!
-On the other had they were so many high points, it was wonderful getting to know Alberto’s parents and his six brothers and sister there as well as all the nephews and nieces there.
+On the other hand they were so many high points, it was wonderful getting to know Alberto’s parents and his six brothers and sister there as well as all the nephews and nieces there.

-It was also fascinating seeing the island through the year, it is majority roman catholic and the life there is bared very on catholic festivals for example Halloween and All saints day are very important there.
+It was also fascinating seeing the island through the year, it is majority roman catholic and the life there is based very much on Catholic festivals, for example, Halloween and All Saints day are very important there.
 All the tombs are repainted white in the preceding days and candles are put on each one ad more or less the entire town turns out to pay their respects making it a very cheer full and social occasion.

-A very important part of our stay was a particular exceptional event well perhaps not that exceptional as the French are quit fond of striking.
+A very important part of our stay was a particularly exceptional event well perhaps not that exceptional as the French are quite fond of striking.
 In the December strikers started coming out for a day or two here or there.
-Then on the 20th of January a longer strike started with out of it lasting in terms of days but in the end it lasted 6 weeks.
+Then on the 20th of January a longer strike started, it lasted 6 weeks.
 And when I say strike, I mean nearly everything!
-All public offices, schools and many shops were closed.
-Petrol stations were closed and roads blocked, so they was little travelling any were.
-The water and electricity kept going off often for a day at a time so we learnt to prepare with many huge bottle of water stored away.
+All public offices, schools, and many shops were closed.
+Petrol stations were closed and roads blocked, so there was little travelling any were.
+The water and electricity kept going off often for a day at a time so we learnt to prepare with many huge bottles of water stored away.

-Coming from our affluent, very materialistic view point this time was such an eye opener for me small thing become important.
+Coming from our affluent, very materialistic viewpoint this time was such an eye-opener for me small thing become important.
 I cooked things like pasta which were quick- cakes were out of the question because all the gas they used from my rapidly decreasing gas canister.
-We learnt how much water flushing toilets/ showering all these basic activities really took and become much less extravagant and west full with it.
-I was also starting to see how much food sold in Guadeloupe is imported; it’s like walking in to a French super market.
+We learnt how much water flushing toilets/ showering all these basic activities really took and become much less extravagant and wasteful of it.
+I was also starting to see how much food sold in Guadeloupe is imported; it’s like walking into a French supermarket.

 Alberto’s parents have a large plot of land and some animals that they tend daily and a lot of effort in the heat, But what a blessing to be able to provide for themselves and their family, when the shops were unable to do so.
-Throughout my whole stay I really appreciated learning about local food from them and albertos dad was able to tell me memories of the med evil properties of his plants.
-With so many remedies for colds among them I wondered that any one should surfer from them.
+Throughout my whole stay I really appreciated learning about local food from them and Alberto’s dad was able to tell me memories of the medical properties of his plants.
+With so many remedies for colds among them, I wondered that anyone should suffer from them.

 The many conversations I had with many people during the strike helped me understand a bit more there frustration and anger and to see that whilst it ended two centuries ago it had shaped the present in such a significant way.
-This gave me a new prospective visiting the island and seeing for example the port at petit Carnell were all the slaves would arrive from their long crossing form Africa, particularly moving as I have previously visit the island of gorec in Senegal and seen the door the slaves were sent through to the new life.
+This gave me a new prospective visiting the island and seeing, for example, the port at petit Carnell were all the slaves would arrive from their long crossing from Africa, particularly moving as I have previously visited the island of gorec in Senegal and seen the door the slaves were sent through to the new life.

-Many people saw us a escaping to paradise and yes the beaches are beautiful and the beaches are beautiful bathing in the warm sea in December (when the locals won’t go in!) is delight full so was visiting the rainforest and climbing for five hours to visit there live volcano, but it was helpful to see that life their like here can also be challenge in in its own particular way.
-As a short aftermath when we set off we were told we were being very brave leaving everything behind to go to the un known, but i pointed out it wasn’t that unknown and we at least knew were we were going to leave.
-However I said that coming back would be another matter entirely as we had no idea where would return to.
-There again was another wonderful answer to much prayer when a few months before we retuned and as my mind stared to worry were would live we were given the opportunity to live here and so had started an exciting new chapter.
+Many people saw us escaping to paradise and yes the beaches are beautiful and the beaches are beautiful bathing in the warm sea in December (when the locals won’t go in!) is delight full so was visiting the rainforest and climbing for five hours to visit there live volcano, but it was helpful to see that life their like here can also be challenging in its own particular way.
+As a short aftermath when we set off we were told we were being very brave leaving everything behind to go to the unknown, but I pointed out it wasn’t that unknown and we at least knew where we were going to leave.
+However, I said that coming back would be another matter entirely as we had no idea where would return to.
+There again was another wonderful answer to many prayers when a few months before we returned and as my mind started to worry were would live we were given the opportunity to live here and so had started an exciting new chapter.